timbussmann/timbussmann.github.io/_posts/2020-01-23-scatter-gather-pt2.md

 Let's have a look at the information stored when each response is received:
 * Result: This one is not surprising, we want to aggregate this information once all results arrived.
-* SagaId: This allows us to find all responses which belong together (to the same saga).
+* BatchId: This allows us to find all responses which belong together (to the same saga).
 * Id: We use the message ID as a unique value to ensure that retries do not cause duplicate entries (this is a rare edge-case but it can always happen using transports without distributed transactions).
 In case of a duplicate, the insert will fail with a unique key constraint violation.
 For the sake of simplicity, I did not add any error handling for this sample code, but this exception should be handled.

 For the append-only storage, use whatever database you're already using but design the structure in a way that all data is only added without any chance of concurrency conflicts.